-Charlotte Murphy is a freelance writer focused on health & social care.
+Charlotte Murphy is a freelance writer focused on health and social care.
 She shares her top tips for having a successful day out with the person we care for.
 And we've added a few insights from our carer community too.

 As carers, it is not always easy to plan holidays.
 Especially when we're in a pandemic and holidays at home are fully booked!